 Furthermore, it is also important to exercise financial prudence by making sure that the home you purchase falls within your budget.
 You can use PropertyGuru’s Affordability Calculator to find out if you can afford the property that you’re interested in.

-As American singer-songwriter Jimmy Buffett once said, “wrinkles will only go where the smiles have been”.
+American singer-songwriter Jimmy Buffett once said, “Wrinkles will only go where the smiles have been”.
 In a similar fashion, it is very important to age well and live a fulfilled life in your twilight years.
 By first choosing a home where you can live independently while being able to rely on others when needed, you’d be well on your way towards that goal!Chat with us on Whatsapp Fill up an online form